Carolina Bartczak: Early life

-Carolina Bartczak was born in Germany after her parents escaped the Martial law in Poland.
-She eventually immigrated to Canada with her family and grew up in Kitchener, Ontario.
+Carolina Bartczak was born in Germany after her parents escaped the martial law in Poland.
+She eventually emigrated to Canada with her family and grew up in Kitchener, Ontario.
 She studied biochemistry at the University of Toronto and worked as a travel writer/photographer in southern Croatia.
 She turned to acting in 2009 and attended the Neighborhood Playhouse School of the Theatre in New York City.
 Carolina Bartczak has dual citizenship between Canada and Poland and speaks French and Polish fluently.